 The trips will be led by local experts who know the estuary well, answer your questions and help you to complete a checklist of birds for you to take away.

 * Steve Waite has lived in the Axe Valley for 25 years, studying and photographing the birds and wildlife on Estuary for much of that time.
 He has seen a total of 258 species of birds locally, with his findings published on his wildlife blog Axe Birding.
-Steve served as Devon County Bird Recorder for five years, is a licensed Bird Ringer, an Ambassador for a leading optics and camera manufacturer and has authored numerous articles on birdwatching and bird identificatio
+Steve served as Devon County Bird Recorder for five years, is a licensed Bird Ringer, an Ambassador for a leading optics and camera manufacturer and has authored numerous articles on birdwatching and bird identification

 Space is strictly limited to 20 persons per trip and therefore early booking is essential.
-Please see our Event Diarys section for Bird Watching dates.
-You can book securely online by filling in the form below.